gooddata/docker-image-for-vertica/README.md

 - Jessie
 - Stretch

-Most likely the deployment will work for future versions of Vertica and CentOS / Ubuntu.
+Most likely the deployment will work for future versions of Vertica and CentOS / Debian.

 It is necessary to prepare separate Dockerfile for other OS families.